Monkeypox precautions advised at summer gatherings as Chicago reports 5 new cases

 Health experts have said monkeypox is a rare but potentially serious viral disease that often begins with flu-like symptoms and swollen lymph nodes and progresses to a rash on the face and body.
 It was first observed in Africa in 1970 and is usually found in the western and central parts of the continent.

-In a press release, CDPH Commissioner Dr Allsion Arwady said that although the risk is “low”, CDPH wants the public to make informed choices about gathering in places where monkeypox can occur. spread through close contact.
+In a press release, CDPH Commissioner Dr Allsion Arwady said that although the risk is “low”, CDPH wants the public to make informed choices regarding gathering in places where monkeypox can occur. spread through close contact.

 People attending festivals or other summer events should consider the possibility of close, personal skin-to-skin contact at events they plan to attend, health officials say.
 If anyone feels sick or develops a rash or sores, the CDPH recommends not attending a gathering and seeing a health care provider as soon as possible.